Nonlinear Einstein paradigm of Brownian motion and localization property of solutions: Einstein paradigm for diffusion

 where $\tau_0>0$ is a suitable dimensional consistency constant, and $\gamma,\beta\in\mathbb{R}$ do not have to be integers (though their ranges will be further restricted below for the proofs).
 Here, the earlier assumption of a homogeneous isotropic medium rules out an explicit dependence of $\tau$ on $x$ or $t$. \end{assumption}

-\begin{remark}[Classical Einstein paradigm] Observe that $\tau_0$ (i.e., $\tau$ for $\gamma=\beta=0$) in \cref{tau} coincides with the time interval between jumps in the special case of Einstein's classical derivation \cite{Einstein05,Einstein56}. \end{remark}
+\begin{remark}[Classical Einstein paradigm] Observe that $\tau_0$ (\textit{i.e.}, $\tau$ for $\gamma=\beta=0$) in \cref{tau} coincides with the time interval between jumps in the special case of Einstein's classical derivation \cite{Einstein05,Einstein56}. \end{remark}

-\begin{remark}[$u$ dependence of $\tau$] In ionized gases, the mean free path (between collisions) of molecules is directly proportional to a non-integer power of the temperature \cite[Ch.~X\S2]{Zel67}, with the power depending on the level of ionization.
+\begin{remark}[$u$ dependence of $\tau$] In ionized gases, the mean free path (between collisions) of molecules is directly proportional to a non-integer power of the temperature (see, \textit{e.g.}, Ch.~X\S2 of the book by Zel?dovich and Raizer \cite{Zel67}), with the power depending on the level of ionization.
 Therefore, kinematics implies that the time interval between collisions is also proportional to the temperature (because the ``agitation'' and kinetic energy of molecules increases with temperature).
 Translated to the context of concentration and particles: the length of free jumps, and therefore the time during which the free jumps occur, must be \emph{inversely} proportional to some power of the concentration.
-That is, the more particles there are nearby, the more likely they are to collide, thus reducing the time interval during which the free jumps occur (i.e., the time interval during which the motion is uncorrelated).
+That is, the more particles there are nearby, the more likely they are to collide, thus reducing the time interval during which the free jumps occur (\textit{i.e.}, the time interval during which the motion is uncorrelated).
 This physical situation is a special case of \cref{tau} ($\beta=0$). \end{remark}

 \begin{remark}[$\nabla u$ dependence of $\tau$] Similar arguments can also be made for the case of $\beta\ne0$ to justify that the time interval between collisions can also depend upon some (possibly non-integer) power of the gradient's magnitude $|\nabla u|$.
-For example, Kr\"uckels \cite{Kruckels1973} argued that if a particle has more neighbors on one ``side'' (versus another), then a gradient effect arises because the preferentially large number of particles on one side will make it more likely for a collision to occur.
+For example, Kruckels \cite{Kruckels1973} argued that if a particle has more neighbors on one ``side'' (versus another), then a gradient effect arises because the preferentially large number of particles on one side will make it more likely for a collision to occur.
 In turn, this again reduces the time interval during which the free jumps occur, along the lines of \cref{remark:u-dep}.
 The power-law form of this gradient dependence has been further motivated by appealing to Eyring's theory of rate processes \cite{Kruckels1973,Cunningham1980}. \end{remark}